-- appointing, compensating, retaining and overseeing the work of our independent auditor and any other registered public accounting firm engaged for the purpose of preparing or issuing an audit report or related work or performing other audit, review or attest services for the Company; - · discussing with our independent auditor any audit problems or difficulties and management's response; - pre-approving all audit and non-audit services provided to the Company by the independent auditor (other than those provided pursuant to appropriate preapproval policies established by the Audit Committee or exempt from such requirement under the rules of the SEC);

-- · reviewing and discussing with management and our independent auditor financial statements and management's discussion and analysis of financial condition and results of operations to be included in the Company's annual and quarterly reports to be filed with the SEC; and - establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters, and for the confidential and anonymous submission by our employees of concerns regarding questionable accounting or auditing matters.
+- appointing, compensating, retaining and overseeing the work of our independent auditor and any other registered public accounting firm engaged for the purpose of preparing or issuing an audit report or related work or performing other audit, review or attest services for the Company; - discussing with our independent auditor any audit problems or difficulties and management's response; - pre-approving all audit and non-audit services provided to the Company by the independent auditor (other than those provided pursuant to appropriate preapproval policies established by the Audit Committee or exempt from such requirement under the rules of the SEC); - reviewing and discussing with management and our independent auditor financial statements and management's discussion and analysis of financial condition and results of operations to be included in the Company's annual and quarterly reports to be filed with the SEC; - · reviewing and discussion with management the Company's policies, practices and risks related to information security and cybersecurity; and - establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters, and for the confidential and anonymous submission by our employees of concerns regarding questionable accounting or auditing matters.

 The Audit Committee consists of Messrs.
-Hykes, Nielsen and Slattery, with Mr. Slattery serving as the committee chair, and the Board has affirmatively determined that each member meets the requirements for independence under the current Nasdaq listing standards and SEC rules and regulations.
+Jain, Nielsen and Slattery, with Mr. Slattery serving as the committee chair, and the Board has affirmatively determined that each member meets the requirements for independence under the current Nasdaq listing standards and SEC rules and regulations.
 In addition, the Board has determined that Mr. Slattery is an "audit committee financial expert" as defined in Item 407(d) of Regulation S-K promulgated under the Securities Act.
 Each member of the Audit Committee is financially literate.